There’s an old saying that “cash is king,” but for many consumers, it’s their debit card that’s the real workhorse in their wallet.

 One of the great conveniences a debit card has to offer is that it can be used to get cash (or make a deposit, transfer funds, or just view your account balance) just about anywhere there’s an ATM.

+You just push your debit card into the slot, and enter your PIN to get access to your account.
 Once you finish and retrieve your receipt and debit card, it’s a good idea to double check that the machine has returned to its welcome screen before turning it over to the next user.

 The process for using a debit card to purchase goods or services can be a little different from one merchant to the next.

-Typically a customer will be asked to swipe, insert, or tap their debit card themselves at a card reader on the counter, then be prompted to authorize the purchase, either by entering their PIN or by signing just as they would with a credit card.
+Typically a customer will be asked to swipe, insert, or tap their debit card themselves at a card reader on the counter, then may be prompted to authorize the purchase, either by entering their PIN or by signing as they would with a credit card.

 The transaction method also may affect any points or other rewards a card holder is hoping to earn on a purchase.
 Some programs reward PIN purchases only, some reward signature purchases only, and some reward both.

 A retailer also may allow customers making a PIN transaction to ask for cash back on top of the total amount of their purchase, so they don’t have to make a separate trip to an ATM.
+However, you may be charged a small fee for this convenience.

-You may not see “debit card” listed as a payment method when you want to buy something online.
+Can you use a debit card online?
+Usually, yes, even if you do not see “debit card” listed as a payment method when you want to buy something online.
 But if there’s a credit network logo on the front of your debit card, you should be able to use your card for the transaction.

-When a merchant’s website asks for payment method, debit card users can choose “credit card,” then enter their debit card account number, expiration date, and three-digit security code (CCV) to have the purchase processed as a signature transaction.
+When a merchant’s website asks for a payment method, debit card users can choose “credit card,” then enter their debit card account number, expiration date, and three-digit security code (CCV) to have the purchase processed as a signature transaction.
 (A PIN transaction won’t be a payment option online.)

 A debit card also can be used to make automatic payments on monthly bills, such as student loans, car loans, subscriptions and memberships, and utility bills.